justinmahar/react-sub-unsub/README.md

 - **💁‍♀️ Covers common use cases, as well as custom ones**
   - Built-in support for [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) and DOM events, and custom.
 - **⏰ Timeout and interval support**
-  - Includes support for [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) and [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) for convenience.
+  - Includes support for [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) and [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) to make life easier.
 - **⚛️ Perfect for React effects**
-  - Makes adding/removing listeners in React effects a breeze.
+  - Makes adding/removing listeners and timers in React effects a breeze.
 - **👍 Simple, flexible, and convenient**
   - Use static functions yourself via `Subscribe`, or a `Subscriptions` instance for ultimate convenience.